 MP for South West Wiltshire

-Dr Andrew Murrison is a Conservative MP for South West Wiltshire, first elected in 2001.
-He currently sits on the Panel of Chairs and the Commons Finance Committee, and has previously held ministerial roles in defence and foreign affairs.
-His long parliamentary career has included work on defence, international relations and veterans’ affairs.
+Dr Andrew Murrison is the Conservative MP for South West Wiltshire, first elected in 2001.
+He currently serves on the Panel of Chairs and the Commons’ Finance Committee, and has previously held ministerial roles in defence and in the Foreign and Commonwealth Office.
+His long parliamentary career has focused on defence, international affairs and security issues, supported by extensive committee experience.

-Eight declared financial interests, including ad hoc payments and earnings, land and property (within or outside the UK), a family member’s employment, and other miscellaneous interests.
+He has 12 declared financial interests, including multiple ad hoc payments from employment and earnings, land and property holdings, and a family member’s employment.

 Generated 21 February 2026